ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 #### Decibel Scale

 You can choose the maximum decibel for the decibel scale.
 After that, the maximum gain of filters (when you drag buttons) is limited to that range.

+#### Match Analyzer

+When match analyzer is visible, it will display three curves in corresponding colour: input curve (thin, in Pre Colour), target curve (thin, in Side Colour) and difference curve (thick, in the third colour of Colour Map 2).

 ### UI Setting Panel